Research Medical Center: Research College of Nursing

 Research Medical Center is affiliated with and shares a campus with Research College of Nursing.
 The school was originally established as the German Hospital Training School in June 1905 and graduated its first class in 1909.
-The college entered into a partnership with Rockhurst University in 1979, however it was announced in 2018 that Research College of Nursing would once again become independent.
+The college entered into a partnership with Rockhurst University in 1979; however, it was announced in 2018 that Research College of Nursing would once again become independent.
 As of 2022, the college had over 500 students attending and offers both a Bachelor of Science in Nursing and a Master of Science in Nursing, as well as post-Masters certificates.

+Controversies

 Removal of same-sex partner from hospital room

 In April 2013, this hospital was in the national news when its security staff removed Roger Gorley from the room of his hospitalized same-sex partner of 5 years.
 Despite Gorley having status as his partner's power of attorney, he was handcuffed and forcibly removed from the hospital due to disruptive behavior and interference with medical care.
 Gorley claimed that this was done at the behest of his partner's brother, due to anti-homosexual discrimination.

 Later news articles reported that both Gorley and the patient's brother had been removed from the bedside at the same time, due to what a hospital statement referred to as "disruptive and belligerent behavior."
 The hospital made additional statements, saying in part, "This visitor created a barrier for us to care for the patient.
 Attempts were made to deescalate the situation.
 Unfortunately, we had no choice but to involve security and the Kansas City MO Police Department."